General aspects

 You will be notified of the Commission decision within 2 months of making your request.

-If your initiative meets all the requirements except it is not in an area where the Commission has powers, your group will receive a reply within 1 month already, along with an offer to change your proposal in this regard.
+Exceptionally,the registration process can take up to 4 months, if your initiative meets all the requirements except it is not in an area where the Commission has powers.
+In this case, your group will receive a reply within 1 month already, along with an invitation to change your proposal in this regard.

-You would then have up to 2 months to send your updated version to the Commission (or you could decide not to continue with this initiative).
+You would then have up to 2 months to send your updated version to the Commission (or you could decide not to continue with this initiative or to keep it as originally submitted).

-If you send an updated version, the Commission would make a final decision within 1 month of receiving it.
-This would be one of 3 things:
+If you send an updated version or maintain the initiative as originally submitted, the Commission will take a final decision within 1 month to::

-- to register the initiative in its full version
+- register the initiative in its full version OR

 An initiative is partially registered if not all its objectives fall within the Commission’s powers to propose an EU law.